Jason Josephson Storm

 Research Areas:

 · East Asia (esp.
-1600-present): Japanese Religions, History of Science in East Asia, Japanese and Chinese Philosophy, East Asian Buddhism, Confucianism, Daoism, Shinto.
+1600-present): Japanese Religions, History of Science in East Asia, Japanese and Chinese Philosophy, East Asian Religions, East Asian Buddhism, Confucianism, Daoism, Shinto.

 · European Intellectual History (esp.
-1600-present): History of Science, History of Humanities and Social Sciences, History of Philosophy, History of Religion, Esotericism (spiritualism, occultism, theosophy, magic, etc).
+1600-present): Religion and Science, History of Science, History of Humanities and Social Sciences, History of Philosophy, History of Religion, Esotericism (spiritualism, occultism, theosophy, magic, etc).

-· Theory: Theories of Religion, Philosophy of Science, Continental Philosophy (esp.
-Nietzsche, Foucault, Benjamin, and Adorno), Science & Technology Studies, Critical Theory, Sociological Theory (esp.
+· Theory: Continental Philosophy (esp.
+Nietzsche, Foucault, Benjamin, and Adorno), Philosophy of Science, Science & Technology Studies, Critical Theory (Frankfurt School also postcolonial theory, critical race and gender theory), Sociological Theory (esp.
 Max Weber).

 About: